2020 DATES TBD

 Carly attended Yale School of Drama for both her undergrad and her MFA, and she was always involved in the audition process for their MFA program.
 From watching thousands of MFA hopefuls, she learned what makes a strong, well-crafted, and inspired audition.
 Carly is passionate about empowering artists and helping actors discover and rediscover their passion for what they do.

 Carly served as Intimacy Coordinator on the following sets: Almost Family (FOX), #LoveMyRoomie (web series), White Flags (independent film).
+She lives and works in LA.

 Carly is also an alumna of my Studio and shares a philosophy of empowering actors with inspiration and tools.
 At the Studio, she also teaches a one-night workshop called HOLDING COURT: Film & Theater Monologues, and a leveling-up class called TAKING THE LEAD.